— Beer Money —

 — Telecom —

 This is AT&T's in-house budget prepaid service.
 Prices are very reasonable ($35 for 5GB on a single line, or the current promotion of $100 for four Unlimited lines on a family plan).
 This is especially true if your the type who has a paid off phone or bring your own.
-Service is identical to AT&T, although speeds are capped at 8Mbps (more than adequate for everything) or 3Mbps on the basic Unlimited plan (fine for me), and taxes and fees are included.
+Service is identical to AT&T, although speeds are capped at 8Mbps (more than adequate for everything) or 3Mbps on the basic Unlimited plan (fine for many users), and taxes and fees are included.

 I switched some family members over from postpaid AT&T service and save about as much every year to buy one "regular" new iPhone outright ($600-$700), so if you plan correctly, it can not only save money, but get you off the carrier payment cycle.
 You can save even more by getting refill cards when they're on sale at places like Best Buy or Target.
+With the referral, we each get $25 on our accounts if you sign up and maintain service for 60 days.

 This is probably the exception to the intro paragraph.
 My service has been fine and I don't really have any complaints, but cable and telecom companies are a necessary evil for home internet.
 Why not profit off of needing them?
 You get $25 in a Visa gift card for every kind of service you sign up for as a new customer (120 days between having service "resets" things), so there's some incentive along with whatever new promotional prices they're offering.